tchajed/div-regex/README.md

 ## Finite automaton

 Constructing a DFA to check divisibility is relatively simple.
-Let us use n to refer to the modulus, the number we're checking divisibility by, and m to refer to the number we're checking.
-The idea is to handle each digit inductively, from most significant to least significant, keeping track of the number so far mod n.

-Suppose we know `m_i % n`, where `m_i` is intuitively the most significant i digits of m; mathematically, we're shifting all of m down to leave only i digits and then truncating the fractional part.
-We can get one digit because `m_{i+1} = m_i * 10 + d_{i+1}`, where `d_{i+1}` is the new digit.
-But it's easy to extend our knowledge (this is the inductive part):
+If we're checking m for divisibility by n, then the DFA will have n states and the state k means the modulus of the number so far is k.
+The input comes digit by digit, starting from the most significant digit.
+Let `d_i` be the ith digit and $m_i$ be the number formed by the first i digits; for example if m is 7361 then after the first two digits `m_2 = 73` and the DFA should be in the state 73 % n.

+When the DFA receives digit `d_{i+1}`, the number so far goes from `m_i` to `m_{i+1} = m_i * 10 + d_{i+1}`.
+It's easy enough to compute the new state (`m_{i+1} % n`) knowing only the previous state (`m_i % n`):

 ```txt
 m_{i+1} % n = (m_i * 10 + d_{i+1}) % n
             = ((m_i % n) * 10 + d_{i+1}) % n.
 ```

-This suggests the finite automaton.
-Putting together the pieces, we'll use the state of the automaton to track `m_i % n` (so we'll need n states), and handle each digit `d_{i+1}` from most significant to least significant.
-The above formula tells us how to fill out the entire transition table for the finite automaton.
+This formula gives the complete transition matrix for the DFA.

+The initial state of the DFA is zero, since the empty number `m_0 = 0`, and for divisibility checking the only accepting state is 0.

 ## DFAs to regular expressions

 Now we need to convert the DFA to a regular expression.
-It's not really obvious how to do this, but there's a nice algorithm.
+It's not obvious how to do this, but there's a nice algorithm.
 I followed Prof. Parthasarathy's [CS 373 lecture notes](https://courses.engr.illinois.edu/cs373/sp2010/lectures/lect_08.pdf) from UIUC - I had taken this course but forgotten this particular construction.
 You can refer to the lecture notes for more details, but here's the rough idea.

 First, define a GNFA (generalized NFA) to be an NFA where arbitrary regular expressions may appear on the edges.
 Running a GNFA is similar to an NFA, except that we can travel along any edge whose regular expression matches a prefix of the input.
 Unlike a DFA especially, we will _consume_ different amounts of input for different edges, and even a given edge might have multiple matches.
 Rather than just having current states we'll also need to track what part of the input remains for each state, and a given state might have multiple possibilities for how much input remains (for example, the regex `a*` can match `a` and either leave the whole input or consume it entirely).